kleynjan/cellopype/README.md

-# CelloPype: reactive DataFrames, built from executable cells
+# cellopype: a reactive pipeline of executable cells

 ## Introduction

-The CelloPype Cell class allows you to build a pipeline of **interconnected DataFrames**, each with its own 'construction rules', where an update to any dataframe automatically cascades through the rest of the pipeline.
+With the cellopype `Cell` and `Pype` classes, you can build a network of **interconnected DataFrames**, each wrapped in its own cell.
+Each cell has its own 'construction rules' and an update to any cell value is cascaded through the rest of the network.

+Think of it as a Jupyter notebook with the cells being automatically (re-)run as required by changes at other points in the notebook.
+(And without the UI, obviously.)

-In abstract terms, a cell is a **function** that takes a number of other cells as inputs ('sources'), and calculates its own value as a result.
-Any change in value for a given cell must cascade through to any other cells depending on it.
-The resulting network must be one-directional, without any loops (i.e., a DAG).
+In abstract terms, a cell consists of a custom `recalc` function that takes a number of inputs (`sources`), and recalculates the cell's `value` from the values of these sources.
+Any change in value for a given cell is propagated to any other cells depending on it.
+The network of cells must be one-directional, without any loops (i.e., it has to be a DAG).

-**Implementation:** the Cell class wraps the actual DataFrame (or other variable) in its 'value' property.
-Dependencies and dynamic recalculation are handled by the Cell.
 Lazy computation is default, but subscription-type 'push on change' is supported.

-## Example
+Practically all the work is done by the Cell class. `Pype` is a utility class that adds name spacing logic and convenience methods to a collection of Cells.
+See below.

+## An example with three Cells

 ![a+b=c](TcBWl.png)